mgroheu/mgroh.github.io/_posts/2020-07-05-benchmarking-of-e-commerce-companies.md

 - increased competition due to the appearance on the market of companies operating only in the network;
 - low entry barriers to e-commerce;
 - network buyers are more demanding because they can compare prices among competing companies in a short period;
-- The Internet allows to choose suppliers in any country of the world and to establish close mutually advantageous cooperation with it;
+- the Internet allows to choose suppliers in any country of the world and to establish close mutually advantageous cooperation with it;
 - electronic technologies require an increase in the pace of the company's work;
 - electronic technologies open new possibilities for reconstruction of a branch chain of values;
 - The Internet is a relatively cheap channel for consumers;